Are you’re looking to buy a new Fossil watch?

 -Only 50m of water resistance

-This watch is tangible proof that minimalist designs can be as classy as their extravagant counterparts.
+This watch is tangible proof that minimalist designs can be as classy as other fashionable smartwatches.

 Fossil decided to keep everything as simple as possible with this piece, and it resulted in a beautiful design and incredibly easy reading of the time.